micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_linux/index.md

 permalink: /docs/tutorials/core/first_application_linux/
 ---

-This tutorial teaches you how to create a first micro-ROS application on Linux for testing purposes.
+This tutorial teaches you how to try a first micro-ROS application on Linux for testing purposes.
 In the follow-up tutorial [*First micro-ROS application on an RTOS*](/docs/tutorials/core/first_application_rtos/), you'll learn how to build and bring this application on a microcontroller running the RTOS NuttX, FreeRTOS, or Zephyr.
+Finally in the tutorial [*Zephyr Emulator*](/docs/tutorials/advanced/zephyr_emulator/) you'll learn how to test a micro-ROS application on a Zephyr emulator.

 ## Installing ROS 2 and the micro-ROS build system